Home Interviews Spotlight Series: Super Honey – Eugene,OR.

 Melissa: Oh Yeah (chuckling).

 Tiana: We were playing a show at the Grainery with some good friends of ours.
-They sit more in the realm, they’re good friends…Bedroom Trax, another local Eugene duo.
+They sit more in the trap realm, they’re good friends…Bedroom Trax, another local Eugene duo.
 So they asked us to play that night and…there were a lot of people attending the event expecting to just have…like a party…like a heavy trap night.
 I remember about six songs into our set, this one guy comes up to me as if i were…as if i was just deejaying, and had like this whole artillery of music and is like….
-“Can you play something…like -y?” (laughing)…obviously I just smiled and looked at him and said it depends on what you think that is…. but I think I got something for you… but…like this is dance-y to me…It makes me want to move…
+“Can you play something…like dance-y?” (laughing)…obviously I just smiled and looked at him and said it depends on what you think that is…. but I think I got something for you… but…like this is dance-y to me…It makes me want to move…

 Alex: I don’t know…I was shaken my butt last night you got some pretty dance-y tracks so…